 - policies and procedures that will address the issues stated in the complaint

-- staff training plan to ensure a proactive approach to alleviate future complaints
+- staff training plan to ensure a proactive approach to reduce future complaints

 A Resolution Agreement is Received

-After the OCR review the response to the complaint, they will send a Resolution Agreement to the school listing all the items agreed upon as well as approval of the Auditor of Record.
+After the OCR review the response to the complaint, they will send a Resolution Agreement to the school, listing all the items agreed upon and sometimes approval of the Auditor of Record.

 Siteimprove can help you through the initial process.
-Send us your OCR Complaint and OCR Resolution Agreement (if you have received one) and we will arrange a meeting to discuss your Plan for New Content.
+Send us your OCR Complaint and OCR Resolution Agreement (if you have received one) and we will arrange a meeting to discuss your Plan for New Content and associated costs.

-- The output of manual testing is comprised in a detailed audit report.
+- The output of manual testing is comprised of a detailed audit report.

 - The auditor reviews the findings of the testing and provides recommendations to identify and remediate accessibility issues that were identified during the testing phase.